ericsink/SQLitePCL.raw/README.md

       );

 Both the sqlite3 and the sqlite3\_stmt pointers became IntPtr, thus losing their type info and our ability to distinguish them by type.
 The string argument became a byte[], because it's utf8.
-The pzTail argument for returning a string becomes and IntPtr, but is also a utf8 C string.
+The pzTail argument for returning a string becomes an IntPtr, but is also a utf8 C string.

 One layer up, in the interface, the function looks like this: